0xAX/linux-insides/Theory/asm.md

 I've decided to write this part to consolidate my knowledge related to the inline assembly, as inline assembly statements are quite common in the Linux kernel and we may see them in [linux-insides](https://0xax.gitbooks.io/linux-insides/content/) parts sometimes.
 I thought that it would be useful if we have a special part which contains information on more important aspects of the inline assembly.
 Of course you may find comprehensive information about inline assembly in the official [documentation](https://gcc.gnu.org/onlinedocs/gcc/Using-Assembly-Language-with-C.html#Using-Assembly-Language-with-C), but I like to put everything in one place.

+**Note:**
-** Note: This part will not provide guide for assembly programming.
+ - This part will not provide guide for assembly programming.
 It is not intended to teach you to write programs with assembler or to know what one or another assembler instruction means.
-Just a little memo for extended asm. **
+Just a little memo for extended asm.
+ - Codes in this document are targeted at 32-bit machine specifically.
+But, in 64-bit machine, things would be similar

 Introduction to extended inline assembly
 --------------------------------------------------------------------------------